1. CONTRACT STRUCTURE & ORDER-OF-PRECEDENCE

 8.4 Consequences of Non-Payment.
 If Customer fails to make any payments required under any Order Forms or SOW, then in addition to any other rights Zuora may have under this Agreement or applicable law:

-- Zuora reserves the right to temporarily suspend Customer’s access to the Service if Customer’s account remains delinquent for thirty (30) days after receipt of a delinquency notice from Zuora (which may be provided via email to Customer’s billing contact).
-Customer will continue to incur and owe all applicable Fees irrespective of any such Service suspension due to Customer’s delinquency.
+c.
+If Customer’s account remains delinquent (with respect to payment of a valid invoice) for thirty (30) days after receipt of a delinquency notice from Zuora, which may be provided via email to Customer’s designated billing contact, Zuora may temporarily suspend Customer’s access to the Service for up to ninety (90) days to pursue good faith negotiations before pursuing termination in accordance with Section 6.
+Customer will continue to incur and owe all applicable Fees irrespective of any such Service suspension based on such Customer delinquency.

-From time to time, to the extent applicable, Customer may use the Service for evaluation, demonstration, testing or other purposes where such use is outside a Production Tenant (e.g., by using an API Sandbox Tenant or another non-production service environment).
-By using the Service on such a non-production basis, Customer accepts the Service on an “as is” basis and acknowledges Zuora provides no express or implied warranties, indemnities or security-related commitments, and Zuora will have no liability, in connection with such use.
+From time to time, to the extent applicable, Customer may use the Service for evaluation, testing or other purposes where such use is outside a Production Tenant (e.g., by using an API Sandbox Tenant or another non-production service environment).
+By using the Service on such a non-production basis, Customer accepts the Service on an “as is” basis and acknowledges Zuora provides no express or implied warranties, indemnities or security commitments, and Zuora will have no liability, in connection with such use, notwithstanding anything to the contrary in this Agreement.

-To the extent use of the Service requires use of any third party products or services (e.g., Oracle Java, Adobe Acrobat, Salesforce CRM, Amazon Web Services and/or a Web browser), such products and services may require Customer to agree to separate terms.
-Similarly, in connection with using the Service, Customer may enter into correspondence with, purchase products and/or services from, and/or participate in promotions of third parties.
-Any such third party activities, products and services, and any terms associated therewith, are solely between Customer and the relevant third parties.
-Zuora does not support, or endorse or make any representations or warranties regarding, any such third party products or services, and in no event will Zuora have any liability whatsoever in connection therewith.
+To the extent use of the Service requires use of any third party products or services not made available by Zuora (e.g., Oracle Java, Adobe Acrobat, Salesforce CRM, Amazon Web Services and/or a Web browser), Customer may be required to separately purchase/license such products or services directly from the applicable third party.
+In addition, in connection with using the Service, Customer may choose to purchase/license certain other third party products and/or services made available by Zuora.
+Any third party products and services (even if included on an Order Form or otherwise made available via a Zuora-controlled site) and any terms associated therewith (even if presented by Zuora) are between Customer and the relevant third parties.
+Zuora does not support, license, control, endorse or otherwise make any representations or warranties regarding any third party products or services under this section, and in no event will Zuora have any liability whatsoever in connection therewith.

 If Customer wishes to purchase any training, implementation or other professional services from Zuora relating to the Service (“Professional Services”), the Parties will mutually execute one or more separate SOW containing the relevant terms and conditions.
 Zuora Professional Services are separate and apart from the Service, and neither Party’s obligations in connection with the Service are dependent in any way on any Professional Services.
 Except to the extent expressly set forth to the contrary in any applicable SOW, the following provisions will apply to all SOW: